Daniel Dennehy BA, Dip Grad, AdvDip, MBACP

 For the past 15 years I have worked in the NHS and within the charity sector.

 I have a lot of experience working with people struggling with issues such as depression, sadness, grief and anxiety.
-I have also worked extensively with people struggling with their use of alcohol, drugs and their relationship with sex.
+I have also worked extensively with people struggling with their use of alcohol and drugs.

 As an integrative therapist I utilise a number of psychotherapy models which emphasize different dimensions of the human experience.